5 pitfalls when changing CMS

-Here are common mistakes and disadvantages that occur when organisations change their content management systems.
+Here are common mistakes and disadvantages that occur when organizations change their content management systems.

 It is also handy to have a checklist for choosing the right CMS in the first place: